-Census Tract 2.01 was designated a highest-resource area by TCAC and has one of the county's higher median income levels (\$88,318).
+Census Tract 2.01: Census Tract 2.01 was designated a highest-resource area by TCAC and has one of the county's higher median income levels (\$88,318).
 It is estimated that by identifying capacity for 81.0 percent of moderate-income units in this census tract, moderate-income households will have increased mobility to live in highest-resource areas.
-While some above moderate-income unit capacity was also identified in this area, only 35.5 percent of the above moderate-income unit capacity were-was identified in this tract, so it is not expected to create a concentration of affluence.
+While some above moderate-income unit capacity was also identified in this area, only 35.5 percent of the above moderate-income unit capacity were was identified in this tract, so it is not expected to create a concentration of affluence.

-The majority of lower-income unit capacity (98.6 percent) was identified in Census Tract 5.
+Census Tract 5: The majority of lower-income unit capacity (98.6 percent) was identified in Census Tract 5.
 This tract was designated a high-resource area by TCAC, though it has a relatively low median household income (\$50,996).
-Though lower-income unit capacity is concentrated in Census Tract 5, it It-is expected that identifying sites in a high-opportunity area in close proximity to Red Bluff will create housing mobility opportunities for lower-income households and will not exacerbate or create a concentration of poverty.
+This Census Tract is in close proximity to the northern Red Bluff city limit, and adjacent to an area noted as "Highest Resource".
+This Census Tract represents the best, and most feasible, opportunity for multifamily residential development in the unincorporated County due to the potential to access vital infrastructure such as water and wastewater systems.
+Though there is a higher amount of lower-income unit capacity is concentrated in Census Tract 5, it It-is expected that identifying sites in a high-opportunity area in close proximity to Red Bluff will create housing mobility opportunities for lower-income households and will not exacerbate or create a concentration of poverty.
 Additionally, 64.5 percent of above moderate-income unit capacity was identified in this census tract.
 Because this is a lower-income area, the development of housing for above moderate-income households is not expected to create a concentration of affluence, but instead will balance income levels in the census tract.

-A small number of sites were identified in Census Tract 6, including 1.4 percent of lower-income unit capacity and 19.0 percent of moderate-income unit capacity.
+Census Tract 6: A small number of sites were identified in Census Tract 6, including 1.4 percent of lower-income unit capacity and 19.0 percent of moderate-income unit capacity.
 This tract was designated a moderate-resource area and has a relatively low median household income of \$46,411.
 While a small amount of lower-income unit capacity was identified in this area, the majority of sites in this census tract were identified as accommodating moderate-income housing development (19.0 percent of moderate-income unit capacity in the inventory).
-The inclusion of lower-income unit capacity in this census tract is therefore not expected to exacerbate any concentration of poverty, but instead to promote a small amount of additional investment in affordable housing in a low-income area.
-Additionally, the identification of moderate-income unit capacity in this area is expected to facilitate a more income-integrated area.